Everduin94/better-commits/readme.md

 > [!NOTE]<br>
 > Some properties use sets of string values
-> See *confile file explanations* for possible values
+> See *config file explanations* for possible values

 ### 🔭 Config File Explanations